A database primary key is a column or combination of columns with a value that uniquely identifies each row in a table.

 What makes a good or bad primary key in a Database?

-Stability: A good primary key should have stable values that do not change over time.
-Changing primary key values can lead to data integrity issues and require updates to foreign key references in related tables.
+Stability and Invariance: Ideally, the value of a primary key should not change over time.
+Changing primary key values can lead to complex updates and potential data integrity issues.

 Rules to observe when designating a Primary Key